TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate/README.md

 <br>
 Backups are stored in the "backups" folder<br>
 <br>
-Log files with timestamps are stored in the "logs" folder.<br>
 The Geyser configuration is located in plugins/Geyser-Spigot/config.yml<br>
 The Floodgate configuration is located in plugins/floodgate/config.yml<br>

-<h2>NoScreen Environment Variable</h2>
-Disables launching the server with the screen application which prevents needing an interactive terminal (but disables some logging): <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e NoScreen=Y 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>

 <h2>TZ (timezone) Environment Variable</h2>
 You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e TZ="America/Denver" 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>